vlingo/xoom-designer/README.md

 ## Collaboration

-Our team really appreciates collaboration, not only because it boosts the `vlingo` components evolution but also for that simple fact: the more standpoints, the more complete and mature `vlingo` community will be.
+Our team really appreciates collaboration, not only because it boosts the evolution of `vlingo` components but also for that simple fact: the more standpoints, the more complete and mature `vlingo` community will be.
 If you are looking forward to it, take a tour of our [development guide](https://github.com/vlingo/vlingo-xoom-starter/blob/master/DEV-GUIDE.md).